-Statement in Support of Allowing Medical Cannabis Home Cultivation
+The Case for Allowing Medical Cannabis Home Cultivation

-Medical cannabis laws should allow patients (or their designated caregivers) to securely grow a modest number of plants — in addition to the option of buying cannabis from dispensaries.
+Medical cannabis laws should allow patients (or their designated caregivers) to securely grow a modest number of plants in addition to the option of buying cannabis from dispensaries.
 Home cultivation is an important option for patients who cannot afford cannabis from dispensaries and for patients who need precise strains that may not be consistently available at dispensaries.

-Medical cannabis is vital to the wellbeing of hundreds of thousands of patients with serious medical conditions, and it is safer than many prescriptions.
+Medical cannabis is vital to the wellbeing of millions of patients with serious medical conditions, and it is safer than many prescriptions.
 Both studies and the real-world experience of patients have shown that cannabis can help numerous medical conditions, including chronic pain, seizures, spasms, and nausea.[1]
 While cannabis has not been shown to cause fatal overdoses,[2] prescription opiates have caused tens of thousands of deaths.[3]
 Numerous surveys and studies have found that cannabis can reduce or eliminate patients’ need for opiates.[4]

 Without home cultivation, patients who cannot afford medical cannabis are forced to needlessly suffer, use more dangerous medications, such as prescription opioids, or go to the streets to obtain cannabis.